brianmcananey/VSCode_Project3/README.md

     * Recommendations: each user to encouraged to provide honest feedback to help with recommendations.

-    * Community and Connection: We foster a vibrant and supportive community where users can connect with like-minded individuals, share their culinary experiences, and exchange ideas for places to visit.
+    * Community and Connection: Helps connect like-minded individuals, share their experiences, and exchange ideas for places to visit.

 - **What makes a good experience ?**

-    * User-Friendly Interface: A well-designed and intuitive interface that is easy to navigate, ensuring that users can find and upload recipes.
+    * User-Friendly Interface: A well-designed and intuitive interface that is easy to navigate, ensuring that users can find and upload reviews.

     * Responsive Design: A website that adapts seamlessly to various devices and screen sizes, ensuring a consistent and enjoyable experience whether users are on desktop, tablet, or mobile.

     * Accessibility: Ensuring that the website is accessible to users with disabilities, including features like alt text for images and keyboard navigation.

-    * Community Engagement: A vibrant and active community where users can share their own thoughts and opinions.

 - **What we shouldn't do?**